 Limit or eliminate fast foods, which are often loaded with salt, sugar and fats.

-If you drink alcohol, do so moderately.
-That means no more than 2 drinks a
+If you drink alcohol, do so only in moderation.
+That means no more than 2 drinks

 Get the equivalent of 3 cups of fat-free or low-fat milk or dairy products (or

 soy, rice, or almond milk for people who can’t tolerate lactose) every day.
 Milk